Posted on Leave a comment

 In smooth air, with proper calibration and mounting, Stratux AHRS can provide:

-- Basic pitch and roll indication — accurate within 5-10 degrees in level flight
+• Basic pitch and roll indication — typically accurate within a few degrees in stable flight with proper mounting

 For VFR flying in good weather, Stratux AHRS can enhance your situational awareness.
 It’s genuinely useful for low-altitude terrain avoidance and maintaining orientation in hilly or mountainous areas.